 Welcome

-So, feel free to browse the site and if you have any comments, suggestions, or criticisms, please do not hesitate to contact me via the contact page.
-Also, for those who are interested, there are pages addressing my current research, publications, C.V., and a BLOG designed to chronicle the latest adventures (including my recent treatment for Leishmaniasis).
+Please feel free to browse the site and if you have any comments, suggestions, or criticisms, please do not hesitate to contact me via the contact page.
+Also, for those who are interested, there are pages addressing my current research, publications, C.V., and a BLOG designed to chronicle any interesting adventures (including my treatment for Leishmaniasis).